query-languages-for-analysts/Sequel/README.md

 ;
 ```

-### Task
+### Task DONE
 * Create a new schema called 'Tasks'
 * Create a tables 'Design','Operations' in the created database.
 * Show the records in the World database under the city table.
 * Show the fields name, continent and governmentform in the country table.

+### Task Pending
+* Provide fields; jobtitle and salary to the table guys from the class example.
+* The jobtitle are (data analyst, data scientist), populate for the records however you want.
+* The field salary should be in a way that it could take a null value for some of the records.
+* The salary field should be of 6 figures with indication for the kobo too.